-You have plenty of engines to choose from in the VW T-Roc but you’ll have to fork out for a top-spec diesel if you want four-wheel drive and an automatic gearbox
+You have plenty of engines to choose from in the VW T-Roc but you’ll have to fork out for a top-spec diesel or petrol if you want four-wheel drive and an automatic gearbox

-You can get the Volkswagen T-Roc with two petrol and two diesel engines and with either front or four-wheel drive – although this will depend on the specific model you go for.
+You can get the Volkswagen T-Roc with three petrol and two diesel engines and with either front or four-wheel drive – although this will depend on the specific model you go for.

 The entry-level 115hp 1.0-litre petrol is the best choice if you spend most time driving around town.
 It’s reasonably quiet yet powerful enough to pull get the T-Roc from 0-62mph in a fairly respectable 10.1 seconds.
 VW claims it’ll return 55.4 mpg but you can expect it to manage around 45mpg in normal driving conditions.